t-shark-9/custom-phone-case-de/PRD.md

 ## Essential Features

 ### 3D Phone Case Viewer
-- **Functionality**: Real-time 3D visualization of iPhone case with smooth rotation, zoom, and camera controls
+- **Functionality**: Real-time 3D visualization of iPhone case with smooth rotation, zoom, camera controls, and support for multiple iPhone models (iPhone 14 Pro and iPhone 16 Pro)
-- **Purpose**: Allows users to see their design from all angles and understand how it will look in reality
+- **Purpose**: Allows users to see their design from all angles and understand how it will look in reality, with accurate dimensions for their specific phone model
 - **Trigger**: Loads automatically when entering the customizer
-- **Progression**: User enters customizer → 3D case loads with default view → User drags to rotate → User scrolls/pinches to zoom → Camera smoothly transitions
+- **Progression**: User enters customizer → Select phone model from dropdown → 3D case loads with correct dimensions for selected model → User drags to rotate → User scrolls/pinches to zoom → Camera smoothly transitions → Model info displayed on canvas
-- **Success criteria**: 60fps rendering, <100ms response to user input, smooth camera transitions
+- **Success criteria**: 60fps rendering, <100ms response to user input, smooth camera transitions, accurate model dimensions per phone type

 ### Surface Drawing Tool
 - **Functionality**: Freehand drawing directly on the 3D case surface with color picker and brush size controls